Genital warts treatment information

-We have two medicine treatments for genital warts available from our online doctor service:
+We have two treatments for genital warts available from our online doctor service:

 - Warticon (podophyllotoxin) is used to treat small fleshy warts.
 It physically burns off the wart.
 The warts take around one month to disappear (sometimes longer) but do often return.

 - Aldara (imiquimod) is a genital warts treatment cream that works best on larger warts.
 It works by assisting your body's immune system in fighting the warts, as well as HPV itself.
 It may take several weeks or months before the treatment is complete.
 Warts treated with Aldara are less likely to recur.